About this book

 When the country establishes courts to allow victims to face their tormenters in their villages, Emma is uneasy and afraid.
 But through her growing friendship with a young torture victim and the gentle encouragement of an old man charged with helping child survivors, Emma finds the courage to return to the house where her mother was killed and begin the journey to healing.

-Selected for the IRA Notable Books for a Global Society 2010
+- Commended IRA Notable Books for a Global Society, 2010

-Selected for the YALSA Best Fiction for Young Adults 2011
+- Commended YALSA Best Fiction for Young Adults, 2011